-Italian coffee as a whole tends to come from a dark roast, being bitter and flatter.
-This is why milk became a popular additive for the drink, to make it more creamy and less bitter to consume.
+Italian coffee, as a whole, tends to come from a dark roast, being bitter and flatter.
+This is why milk became a popular additive for the drink, making it more creamy and less bitter.
 However, we now know how different tasting the combination of espresso and milk combined can be.
 The proportions of milk to espresso can make either a latte, cappuccino, or macchiato.

 To make things easier for themselves, baristas came up with the term macchiato.
 This would help them explain how much milk they would like added to their espresso.
 After all, better communication equals happy customers.

 Macchiatos started to become popular in the 1980s.
-In Italy, people tend to drink it at lunchtime in order to perk themselves up for the rest of the day.
-As time has gone on, the definition of macchiato becomes more and more blurred.
+In Italy, people drink it at lunchtime to perk themselves up for the rest of the day.
+As time has passed, the definition of macchiato becomes increasingly blurred.

-With the introduction of the latte macchiato and then Starbucks’ famous milkshake-like drink, the caramel macchiato, things got complicated.
+Things got complicated with the introduction of the latte macchiato and then Starbucks’ famous milkshake-like drink, the caramel macchiato.
 Most recipes you find online will give you a latte macchiato rather than an espresso macchiato.